lexchou/swallow/docs/en/sil-3-instruction-references/README.md

 sil @_TFSS37convertFromStringInterpolationSegmentfMSSFSiSS : $@thin (Int, @thin String.Type) -> @owned String
 ```

 - **sil_weak**

 Exists in weak optional type declaration, to represent it's a weak reference.
 ```
 %3 = load_weak %2 : $*@sil_weak Optional<A>
 ```

+# End of this reference
+It's not done yet, there could be many more instructions that were not found, I'll add them up once I found them.